-“Well, what if…” It was difficult to say the words.
+“Well, what if…” The words were difficult to say.
 “What if none it matters?“

 Prophet glanced over at him, but said nothing.
 The words began to rush out of him.

 “Like, what if nothing matters?”
-He tried to think how Ester had phrased it.
+David tried to think how Ester had phrased it.
 “What if everything we do is pointless and meaningless and everything is hopeless?”

-“Do you believe nothing matter?”
+“Do you believe nothing matters?”
 Prophet asked calmly.

 “How can you worship nothing?”

 “Not nothing.
 The Nothing.”